How do I join SARDA Scotland?

 What happens if I do not meet the entry criteria?

 We understand as an Association that you may be disappointed to find that you do not possess the necessary experience to join our Team as a Handler but please keep reading!
 SARDA Scotland could not operate were it not for tireless efforts of a myriad of supporters and volunteers undertaking other essential roles in direct support of the Association.
 These roles range from volunteer ‘casualties’ (usually hill walkers or mountaineers who give their time laying out in the hills for trainee dogs to find); business and trades who offer invaluable support and assistance in the administration and operation of the Association and valued friends who ensure that we possess the financial resources to continue to provide this essential service through a variety of donations or fundraising events.
 If you feel that you could offer your support we would be delighted to hear from you.
-Please contact the Training Officer at: Training Officer
+Please contact the Secretary at: Secretary

 Thank you for taking the time to visit our site and for your continued interest and support.